s0lesurviv0r/go-benchmarks/on-disk-set/README.md

 ### Overview
 **In Progress**

-This is a benchmark for on disk sets. `InMemorySet` is used as a reference
+This is a benchmark for on disk sets. `InMemoryMap` is used as a reference

 ### Results
 Benchmarked with Go 1.24.0 on KDE Neon 24.04 with a 13th Gen Intel(R) Core(TM) i5-1340P